Jaw Coupling replacement coupling to replace Lovejoy, Boston Gear, SKF Jaw couplings - L type, S type, AL type, SS type and CJ type.

 The Jaw coupling has been an industry standard for a number of years, for engineers looking for a flexible coupling solution for high speed minimal misalignment applications.
-Companies like Lovejoy, TB Woods, Ruland all have L Jaw Couplings but the design is all the same so they all fail the same way.
+Companies like Lovejoy L type, TB Woods, Tsubaki and Ruland all have Jaw Couplings but the design is all the same so they all fail the same way.

 The traditional couplings like universal joints are all a 3 piece design, which means 3 things can go wrong – Worn Spider insert, cracked hubs are just two of the things that can go wrong.

-Such a low angle of usage means they will need constant maintenance as working at 1° will mean it will be constantly be wearing the spider as any weight or variation in load will mean it will not be at its optimal angle of usage.
+Such a low angle of usage means they will need constant maintenance as working at 3° will mean it will be constantly be wearing the spider as any weight or variation in load will mean it will not be at its optimal angle of usage.
+The insert mainly

 The Twin Spring coupling dual spring design allows for comparable windup, non-balanced maintenance free coupling solution with the positives of high torque capacity and increased flexibility even at speed.

 This means where applications that need torque and misalignment while still working at high speed can now be achieved without resorting to a beam or jaws (which still cannot work at increased angle misalignment.

 The Twin Spring coupling contains no internal components that require maintenance so we offer the positives of high torque and misalignment in one coupling without the worry of maintenance.